yegor256/blog/_posts/2017/oct/2017-10-10-streams-vs-decorators.md

 {% endhighlight %}

-Now, we need to show only the first 10 of them, ignoring zeros and ones, and rescaling them to `(0..100)`.
+Now, we need to show only the first 10 of them, ignoring zeros and ones, and re-scaling them to `(0..100)`.
 Sounds like an easy task, right?
 There are three ways to do it: procedural, object-oriented, and the Java&nbsp;8 way.
 Let's start with the procedural way: